An Aggregation Scheme for Increased Power: Method

-With multiple observations per student, \eqref{eq:flat} may be realistic but independence of its disturbances is not; as a result, flat weighting is inefficient.
-Instead of adopting this scheme, many researchers apply mixed effects models like hierarchical linear models \citep{bryk1987application,raudenbush2002hierarchical} when conducting outcome analysis.
+With multiple observations per student, Model~\ref{eq:flat} may be realistic but independence of its disturbances is not; as a result, flat weighting is inefficient.
+Instead of adopting this scheme, many researchers apply mixed effects models like hierarchical linear models \citep{raudenbush2002hierarchical} during outcome analysis.
 This third option implicitly chooses a middle ground between flat weighting and exit observation analysis.
 Mixed effects models allow for some correlation between observations but not complete correlation.
-In parallel with~\eqref{eq:exit_obs} and~\eqref{eq:flat}, we may represent the two-level mixed effects model appropriate to analysis of BURST within the single regression equation
+In parallel with Model~\ref{eq:exit_obs} and Model~\ref{eq:flat}, we may represent the two-level mixed effects model appropriate to analysis of BURST within the single regression equation

-where we adopt the same structure as with flat weighting, including independence of $\{\epsilon_{ijk}: (i,j,k)\}$, but now incorporate random effects $\{\mu_j: j\}$ at the school level.
+where we adopt the same structure as with flat weighting, including independence of $\{\epsilon_{ijk}: (i,j,k)\}$, but now incorporate random effects $\{\mu_j: j\}$ at the school level where $\mu_j \sim N(0,\nu)$.
 This allows researchers to account for unobserved heterogeneity by school.
-Other formulations might incorporate an additional random effect at the student level.
+Other formulations might incorporate an additional random effect at the student-level.
 For examples of studies that apply mixed effects models, see \citet{ethington1997hierarchical}, \citet{guo2005analyzing}, and \citet{lee2000using}.

-One notable drawback arises when applying the two methods incorporating complete, longitudinal data.
-Exit observation analysis allowed us to articulate a well-defined overall average treatment effect: the expected difference in outcomes among third grade students.
-Making use of the complete data removes that possibility.
-The overall average treatment effect still represents an expected difference in outcomes between treatment and control students, but students contribute to that ATE in varying quantities depending on the length of time they participated in the study and perhaps the intraclass correlation.
+One notable drawback arises when applying the two methods utilizing more than one posttest per student.
+Exit observation analysis allowed us to articulate a well-defined overall average treatment effect (ATE): the expected difference in outcomes among third grade students.
+Using repeated measures of the outcome would seem to remove that possibility.
+The overall average treatment effect still represents an expected difference in outcomes between treatment and control students, but students contribute to that ATE in varying quantities depending on the length of time they participated in the study (and perhaps the intraclass correlation, or ICC).

 The presence of clustered observations, either within schools or within students, has implications beyond regression-based modeling decisions.
 Within-group dependence, perhaps arising due to the presence of panel data or random assignment of blocks of units, complicates standard error estimation as well.
 BURST data exhibit within-group dependence as a consequence of both these phenomena: treatment assignment occurred by school and we have repeated observations on multiple students.
 Thus, both classical and heteroskedasticity-robust standard error calculations \citep{huber1967behavior,white1980heteroskedasticity} are inappropriate.
 Nonetheless, dependent observations within BURST are grouped into mutually exclusive and non-overlapping clusters where every observation within the cluster received the same treatment assignment, allowing us to calculate standard errors that are robust to heterogeneity by group.
 For this purpose, we employ the ``cluster robust'' standard errors outlined in \citet{pustejovsky2016small}, who in turn extended the work of \citet{bell2002bias}.